batmany13/about-me/README.md

 ### Business is an infinite game

 Just like building a high performance team through sustainable methods, a business's goal can not just be about the enrichment of its leaders and shareholders, it has take a very long view.
-How do you ensure what you do can be sustained for the long term and last beyond your own tensure or goals.
+How do you ensure what you do can be sustained for the long term and last beyond your own tenure or goals.
 Approach leadership in this way too, are you leaving the team in a better place than you came into it?

+Toolbelt: Read Simon Sinek's Infinite Game or Leaders Eat Last.
+Create a succession plan.
+Do you have a team "diaster recovery plan" in case one or more folks leave the team?

 ### Win now and win later

 You must deliver on immediate goals while planting seeds for the future.
 Challenge yourself to think about how you can do both?
-Do not compromise on either
+Can you hold your growth flat, yet still achieve your team's goals?
+Can you remove that piece of debt and deliver new features?
+Can you use the new major project to push your architecture forward instead of serially applying it?
+How do you push changes quickly and provide safety to your systems?
+Every decision is about the nuance of the balance, and many times we tend to default to the near term.

 Toolbelt: Reading [Winning now, Winning later](https://www.amazon.com/Winning-Now-Later-Companies-Investing/dp/1599510219) by David Cote for inspiration.
 If a Fortune 100 CEO can turn around a company, while delivering on quarterly numbers AND investing in the future, you can do it too!